scikit-hep/pyjet/README.rst

 compiled C++, so it's fast.

-pyjet provides the ``cluster()`` function that takes a NumPy array as input and returns the jets as lists of ``PyPseudoJet`` or an array of four-momenta.
+pyjet provides the ``cluster()`` function that takes a NumPy array as input and returns a ``PyClusterSequence`` from which you can access the jets.
 The dtype of the input array can be either:

 .. code-block:: python